Dev-Mind

 5. Add 3 menu entries with an id, a title and option showAsAction to the value never

 6. We will attach this menu to activities MainActivity, WindowActivity and WindowsActivity.
 To prevent the add on each activity, we will create a parent activity and each activities will inherit from this parent activity.
-Select package com.faircorp, right-click and select New > Activity > Kotlin File/Class, fill BasicActivity
+Select package com.automacorp, right-click and select New > Activity > Kotlin File/Class, fill BasicActivity

 7. In this file you can copy this code